yokawasa/kubectl-plugin-ssh-jump/README.md

   Scenario1 - You have private & public SSH key on your side
   $ kubectl ssh-jump -u myuser -i ~/.ssh/id_rsa -p ~/.ssh/id_rsa.pub hostname

-  Scenario2 - You have .pem file but you don't have private key on your side
+  Scenario2 - You have .pem file but you don't have public key on your side
   $ kubectl ssh-jump -u ec2-user -i ~/.ssh/mykey.pem hostname
 ```